Joker eye color. The Dark Knight

 • Extensive knowledge of poisons and explosives

-• Mastery of handling various weapons
+• Masterful skills with various weapons

 • Leadership skills

-• Stamina and hand-to-hand combat skills
+• Endurance and hand-to-hand combat skills

-• Escape Master
+• Escape Artist

-• Agility and Agility
+• Agility and agility

 Equipment Gadgets stylized as clown props